Retinopathy of Prematurity (re tin OP uh thee of pree mah TURE i tee), also known as ROP, is an eye problem that affects premature babies.

 The ROP Exam

-Babies cannot hold their eyes open for an eye exam, so a speculum is needed to open the eye.
+- Babies cannot hold their eyes open for an eye exam, so a speculum is needed to open the eye.
 The speculum is a rounded instrument that holds the eye open during the exam.
 A depressor is an instrument used to direct the eye so the doctor can see into the eye better.
-Both of these instruments only go on the outside of the eye between the eye and the lid.
+Both of these instruments only go on the outside of the eye.
 They do not poke or puncture the eye.
 They are removed immediately after the exam is over.
 The infant feels pressure, not pain.

 The Treatment for Severe ROP

-If your baby shows signs that ROP is getting worse, the ophthalmologist may recommend treatment.
-If ROP is left untreated, it can cause retinal detachment, vision loss, and even blindness.
-Of the 14,000 babies who are diagnosed with ROP each year, about 1,000 to 1,500 require treatment.
+If your baby shows signs of severe ROP, the ophthalmologist may recommend treatment.
+If severe ROP is left untreated, it can cause retinal detachment, vision loss, and even blindness.
+Of the 14,000 babies who are diagnosed with ROP each year, about 1,000 to 1,500 require treatment because they develop a severe form of ROP.

-- Laser: Laser surgery stops the growth of abnormal blood vessels by scarring areas on the peripheral retina.
+Laser: Laser surgery stops the growth of abnormal blood vessels by placing many tiny laser marks on the peripheral retina inside the eye where there is a lack of blood vessel development.
 This eliminates pulling on the retina and the risk of detachment.
-Many tiny laser marks are created on the eye.
-Each eye takes about 30-45 minutes to complete.
+Each eye takes about 30 to 45 minutes to complete.
 There is no incision (cut).

-- Avastin: Avastin is a medicine that is injected into the eye.
+Avastin: Avastin (bevacizumab) is a medicine that is injected into the eye.
 It blocks the production of a chemical that is causing the abnormal blood vessels to grow in the eye.
 Blood vessels resume normal growth, but still need to be monitored for a while after the injection.
+This form of treatment is most often used in extremely premature infants with an aggressive form of ROP.

-Eye drops may need to be given at home for 2 weeks or so.
+Eye drops may need to be given at home for 1 to 2 weeks.
 These eye drops are very important to help the eye heal.
-Your doctor will tell you what medicines to give and how often.

 Research to Prevent ROP